Do I Really Need a Workers’ Comp Lawyer in California? Common Misconceptions Explained

 Barrier #3 – “I don’t have any money, so I don’t know if I can afford an attorney.”

 You’re not alone.
-Many people worry about their lack of funds when involved in a workers’ compensation claim.
+Many workers worry about the costs associated with pursuing a claim.

 Barrier #2 – “I have no idea how much to pay an attorney.”